JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `inputFile`
 {#patchPluginXml-inputFile}

-Represents the input <path>plugin.xml</path> file, which by default is picked from the main resource location.
+Specifies the input <path>plugin.xml</path> file, which by default is picked from the main resource location.

 {style="narrow"}
 Type